Kirsten Clement

 OverviewAI-generated summary

-Kirsten Clement's research investigates the toxicological and pharmacological effects of cannabis and its components, particularly cannabidiol (CBD), in various biological systems.
-Her work has utilized animal models, specifically inbred C57BL mice, and advanced in vitro systems such as human quad liver-on-chip models to bridge the gap between animal and human responses in toxicology studies.
-Clement has explored inter-strain variability in mouse responses to CBD-rich cannabis extracts and examined the role of compounds like methylsulfonylmethane in DNA methylation within human liver cells.
-Additionally, her research has extended to studying the long-term effects of simulated microgravity and galactic cosmic radiation on mouse lungs, focusing on sex-specific epigenetic reprogramming.
-She has published four papers, with recent work appearing in 2024 and 2025, and has collaborated with several researchers at the University of Arkansas for Medical Sciences, including Igor Koturbash, Mitchell R. McGill, Charles M. Quick, and Eric U. Yee.
+Kirsten Clement's research focuses on the toxicological and pharmacological effects of cannabis extracts, particularly cannabidiol (CBD), in both animal and human models.
+Her work investigates variability in responses to CBD-rich cannabis extracts in mice and utilizes a human quad liver-on-chip system to bridge the gap between animal and human toxicology studies.
+Clement has also explored the long-term effects of simulated microgravity and galactic cosmic radiation on mouse lungs, examining sex-specific epigenetic reprogramming.
+Another area of her research involves studying methylsulfonylmethane as a methyl group donor for DNA methylation in human liver cells.
+Clement collaborates with researchers at the University of Arkansas for Medical Sciences, including Igor Koturbash, Mitchell R. McGill, Charles M. Quick, and Eric U. Yee, with whom she shares multiple publications.

 Metrics